For many football fans of a certain age the game between Arsenal and Manchester United is the definitive Premier League fixture.

-The traditional rivals go in to this weekend’s game at the Emirates with the majority of their big guns back and firing on all cylinders so it should be a cracker.
+These traditional rivals go head-to-head at Old Trafford this weekend in what will be the Gunners long serving coach Arsene Wenger’s last trip to the home of his one time arch enemy.
 With that in mind The Football Faithful look back at 5 of the best games between Manchester United and Arsenal.

 Arsenal 1-2 Manchester United (after extra-time, FA Cup semi-final replay) 1999

 It’s difficult to look beyond this one, David Beckham put United ahead from distance before Denis Bergkamp levelled the score.
 Deep in stoppage time the Dutchman had the chance to win it for the Gunners from the spot but Peter Schmeichel saved his effort and when Ryan Giggs picked up Patrick Viera’s misplaced pass, he set off on a run that would go down in history.